ozgurgeylani/q_with_mountain_car/README.md

-# Q Learning with Mountain Car
+# Setup for Q Learning with Mountain Car

 ## Install Miniconda on Windows